uwdata/color-naming-in-different-languages/model/README.md

 ## Full Colors Info

-"full_colors_info.csv" contains information about color terms in different languages.
+"full_colors_info.csv" contains information about full color space color terms in different languages, based on the hue binning.

 Fields:
 - **lang:** The language of the color term (long form)
 - **lang_abv:** Two letter abbreviation of the language
 - **commonName:** For the color term, the most common "standardized_entered_name" used for it
 - **simplifiedName:** the simplified matching "name" from cleaned_color_names.csv used to group color terms
+- **(tiny/low/med/high)ResBlurTermFraction:** What percentage of full color space colors are given this name (based on the tiny/low/med/high blurred full color binning of all color entries)?
-- **avgColorRGBCode:** The average rgb color for this term (balancing in Oklab space and for the expected rgb hue color ratio)
+- **(tiny/low/med/high)ResBlurAvgRGBCode:** What is the average rgb color for this term (based on the tiny/low/med/high blurred full color binning of all color entries)?
-- **totalColorFraction:** The total fraction of color names for this language are this color term (balancing in Oklab space and for the expected rgb hue color ratio)
-- **avgL, avgA, avgB:** The average Oklab color for this term (balancing in Oklab space and for the expected rgb hue color ratio)
+- **(tiny/low/med/high)ResBlurAvg(L/A/B):** What is the average Oklab hue color for this term (based on the tiny/low/med/high blurred full color binning of all color entries)?
-- **numFullNames:** The number of times this name was given when we were asking only to name rgb hue color line (max(r,g,b) == 255 or 1, min(r,g,b) == 0)
-- **numLineNames:** The number of times this name was given when we were asking to name colors chosen from the whole rgb color space

 Created by:
-- processing_scripts/02_initial_processing/01_getBasicFullColorInfo.js
+- processing_scripts/02_initial_processing/03_getFullColorNames.js

 ## Binned Hue Colors